hobbyfarm/hobbyfarm.github.io/content/docs/setup/installation.md

 +++
 title = "Installation"
-weight = 2
+description = "Steps for the installation of HobbyFarm." weight = 2
 +++

 The following steps will guide you through the installation of HobbyFarm.
 Please ensure that all [prerequisites](/docs/setup/prerequisites) are met before proceeding with the installation.
 Failure to do so may result in an unsuccessful installation.